 The diagram in figure-6 demonstrates how the traceability model fits within the layers of the process of producing artifacts and the process of system stabilization.
 The production of artifacts comprises all activities from goal modeling to code development.
 The system stabilization comprises planning tests, executing tests, bug triage meetings, debugging and fixing.
 We did not include deployment and change management activities as relevant to traceability at this point of research.

-Figure-6 Traceability in the context of layered processes
+Fig. 6. -6 Traceability in the context of layered processes

 Formal Modeling Decisions